-There’s always your debit card.
-Often they run on the same Visa and MasterCard rails as your credit card, so why can you use this piece of plastic instead of the other?
+For instance, there’s always your debit card.
+However, debit cards often run on the same Visa and MasterCard rails as your credit card.
+So why can you use this piece of plastic instead of the other?

-Now, it's true that using debit instead of debt does limit the number of coins you can buy.
-A debit card transaction limits your purchase to cash on hand.
+Now, it's true that using debit instead of debt does limit the number of coins you can buy as a debit card transaction limits your purchase to cash on hand.
 That’s the whole point.
-Those who want to make an investment with debt, such as a credit card or bank loan, often do so because they’d like to make a bigger investment than they can afford.
-It’s called leveraged investing, or “buying on the margin," and by definition, it almost always means the investors won’t have assets to cover their losses if things go bad.
+Those who want to buy bitcoins with debt, such as a credit card or bank loan, often do so because they intend to invest more than they can afford.
+It’s called leveraged investing, or “buying on the margin," and by definition, it almost always means the investors won’t have assets to cover their losses if things go wrong.

 So if you’ll collect killer points and have the cash to pay off your bill, by all means, reach for that credit card.
 Otherwise, why not buy bitcoin with the money you have?

-Now that you know how, what are you waiting for?
+Now that you know how to buy bitcoin with a debit card, don't miss out this opportunity.
 Sign up for free and buy your bitcoin today!